Building brand authority for SEO – a framework

 They date back to the Panda and Hummingbird updates and Google announcing the Knowledge Graph in 2012.
 SEOs like Dixon Jones have been educating about these concepts for a long time.

-Let me break entity SEO down as I understand it, in a way that is immediately applicable to building brand authority:
+Let me break entity SEO down as I understand it and in a way that is immediately applicable to building brand authority.

-The goal of entity SEO: The brand and products are mentioned in close proximity to the entities/concepts you care about.
-(As in Nike -> running shoes, but also their properties like durability, comfort, stability, energy return etc.)
+The goal of entity SEO is that the brand and products are mentioned in close proximity to the entities/concepts you care about.
+For example, the brand Nike being closely related to running shoes as well as other properties like durability, comfort, stability, and energy return.

 Before trying to figure out which of the words on your pages are entities and how they might be vectorized by machines, just try the following approach.